Your landing page is one of the most important things in your sales funnel. You have to make sure it’s optimized to engage and convert every visitor.

 Your landing page serves a single purpose that can be lead capture, sales, or anything else.
 You have to make sure you direct your visitors to fulfil that one purpose only.

 If you add too many elements, you’ll risk distracting your visitors.
 So try keeping everything minimal.

-Broadly, you should focus on only adding the following 7 elements to your landing page:
+Broadly, you should focus on only adding the following 7 elements to your landing page design:

 - A main headline and a sub headline.

 - Images or video showing the context of use.